Cyb3rWard0g/HELK/README.md

 * Expedite the time it takes to deploy an ELK stack.
 * Improve the testing of hunting use cases in an easier and more affordable way.
 * Enable Data Science via Apache Spark, GraphFrames & Jupyter Notebooks.

+# Current Status: Alpha
+The project is currently in an alpha stage, which means that the code and the functionality are still changing.
+We haven't yet tested the system with large data sources and in many scenarios.
+We invite you to try it and welcome any feedback.

+# HELK Features
+* **Kafka:** A distributed publish-subscribe messaging system that is designed to be fast, scalable, fault-tolerant, and durable.
+* **Elasticsearch:** A highly scalable open-source full-text search and analytics engine.
+* **Logstash:** A data collection engine with real-time pipelining capabilities.
+* **Kibana:** An open source analytics and visualization platform designed to work with Elasticsearch.
+* **ES-Hadoop:** An open-source, stand-alone, self-contained, small library that allows Hadoop jobs (whether using Map/Reduce or libraries built upon it such as Hive, Pig or Cascading or new upcoming libraries like Apache Spark ) to interact with Elasticsearch.
+* **Spark:** A fast and general-purpose cluster computing system.
+It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
+* **GraphFrames:** A package for Apache Spark which provides DataFrame-based Graphs.
+* **Jupyter Notebook:** An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

 # Resources
 * [Setting up a Pentesting..
 I mean, a Threat Hunting Lab - Part 5](https://cyberwardog.blogspot.com/2017/02/setting-up-pentesting-i-mean-threat_98.html)